The Beatles: Sgt. Pepper's Lonely Hearts Club Band

 In the wake of Sgt.
 Pepper, the underground and mainstream press widely publicised the Beatles as leaders of youth culture, as well as "lifestyle revolutionaries".
 The album was the first major pop/rock LP to include its complete lyrics, which appeared on the back cover.
 Those lyrics were the subject of critical analysis; for instance, in late 1967 the album was the subject of a scholarly inquiry by American literary critic and professor of English Richard Poirier, who observed that his students were "listening to the group's music with a degree of engagement that he, as a teacher of literature, could only envy".
 (Note: Poirier identified what he termed its "mixed allusiveness": "It's unwise ever to assume that they're doing only one thing or expressing themselves in only one style ... one kind of feeling about a subject isn't enough ... any single induced feeling must often exist within the context of seemingly contradictory alternatives."
 McCartney said at the time: "We write songs.
 We know what we mean by them.
 But in a week someone else says something about it, and you can't deny it. ...
 You put your own meaning at your own level to our songs.")
 The elaborate cover also attracted considerable interest and study.
 A collage designed by pop artists Peter Blake and Jann Haworth, it depicted the group as the fictional band referred to in the album's title track standing in front of a crowd of famous people.
 The heavy moustaches worn by the group reflected the growing influence of the hippie movement, while cultural historian Jonathan Harris describes their "brightly coloured parodies of military uniforms" as a knowingly "anti-authoritarian and anti-establishment" display.

 Sgt.
-Pepper topped the UK charts for 23 consecutive weeks, with a further four weeks at number 1 in the period through to February 1968.
+Pepper topped the UK charts for 23 consecutive weeks, with a further four weeks at number one until February 1968.
 With 2.5 million copies sold within three months of its release, Sgt.
 Peppers initial commercial success exceeded that of all previous Beatles albums.
 It was the first rock album to win the Grammy Award for Album of the Year.
 It sustained its immense popularity into the 21st century while breaking numerous sales records.